frejanordsiek/hdf5storage/README.rst

        interop with Matlab v7.3 MAT files.
      * Issue #39.
 Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.

+0.1.14.
+Bugfix release that also added a couple features.
+        * Issue #45.
+Fixed syntax errors in unicode strings for Python 3.0 to 3.2.
+        * Issues #44 and #47.
+Fixed bugs in testing of conversion and storage of string types.
+        * Issue #46.
+Fixed raising of ``RuntimeWarnings`` in tests due to signalling NaNs.
+        * Added requirements files for building documentation and running tests.
+        * Made it so that Matlab compatability tests are skipped if Matlab is not found, instead of raising errors.

 0.1.13.
 Bugfix release fixing the following bug.
         * Issue #36.
 Fixed bugs in writing ``int`` and ``long`` to HDF5